andrewgdotcom/ason/ason.md

 * Any ASCII whitespace [HT, SP] surrounding a plaintext sequence MUST be ignored.
     Meaningful leading or trailing whitespace can be protected by delimiting the plaintext with a single [SYN] byte on either or both sides, in which case only that whitespace (if any) on the outer (structure) side of the [SYN] should be stripped.
     The delimiting [SYN] MUST also be ignored, but any further contiguous [SYN] characters MUST be considered part of the plaintext.
-* IFF the htext key [ETB] is provided, then its value MUST be a non-empty string containing the byte sequence used for linebreaks within the structure.
+* IFF the value of the htext key [SYN] contains trailing bytes after the metadata sequence, these indicate the byte sequence used for linebreaks within the structure.
     This sequence MUST NOT contain ASCII whitespace or ASON special characters, but is otherwise unconstrained.
-    During decoding, any matching trailing string MUST be stripped from the last value of each plaintext sequence in all three texts of the structure, BUT NOT in any child structures.
+    During decoding, any matching byte sequence MUST be stripped from the end of each record in all three texts of the structure, BUT NOT in any child structures.
     A maximum of one linebreak string should be stripped from each record.
+* Child structures do not inherit any metadata (including linebreak sequences) from their parent.
+    This ensures that ASON documents can be trivially embedded within each other without corruption.

 ASON-aware text display/edit